tshepang/blog/content/apocalypto-2006.md

-Anyways, back to the good stuff: The environment where the human sacrifices take place is among the richest ever committed to screen, and the silly traditions aren't embarassingly executed.
+Anyways, back to the good stuff: The environment where the human sacrifices take place is among the richest ever committed to screen, and the silly traditions aren't embarrassingly executed.